Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – Builtin „Help“ panel showcasing example usages and explaining all the details.
 – Bultiin import and export feature as well as an internal preset system for ease of reusing and sharing operations.
 See [Typesetting Snippets](#typesetting-snippets) for some snippets by Akatsumekusa.

+*Relations between 99%Tags and HYDRA, PhosCity's Edit Tags, or other similar scripts:*
+The idea of 99%Tags is not to replace ua.HYDRA, PhosCity's Edit Tags, ua.NecrosCopy, or any other similar scripts (maybe except ua.Recalculator).
+There are many situations where these scripts would be more convenient than 99%Tags.
+It would be a good idea to learn these scripts and use them when they are the most convenient.

 *Comparing against [aka.Sandbox](#akasandbox) for complex operations:*
 – For any operations that can be performed in 1 pass, especially modifying ASS tags, 99%Tags would be faster to code.
 – For any operations that need to compare between all selected lines and can't be performed in 1 pass, or operations that would need to create tags blocks or modify multiple tags blocks at once, [aka.Sandbox](#akasandbox) would be the better choice.